unkelpehr/sublime-file-concatenator/README.md

 |                             |
 +-----------------------------+
 ```

-In the example above we also gave it a specific name.
-If we had just specified the 'builds/'-folder the name given had been as per the "tpl_output_filename-setting" (more on that below).

 ###glob:###
 This magic prefix activates [Python's glob module](https://docs.python.org/2/library/glob.html) and passes your argument directly to it.
 Whatever comes out, gets imported.